The Vlasov--Poisson--Landau system in the weakly collisional regime: Introduction

 \subsubsection{Commutating vector field method for kinetic models}

 The commutating vector field method, pioneered in \cite{sK1985} for quasilinear wave equations, has been very successful in capturing dispersion to prove global stability for nonlinear evolution equations.
 Recently, it has likewise found many applications for collisionless kinetic equations.
 In particular, the stability of vacuum has been established in many different settings \cite{Bi17, FaJoSm17.1, Sm16, Wo18}, and the stability of the Minkowski spacetime for the Einstein--Vlasov system in general relativity has also been resolved \cite{lBdFjJjSmT2020, FaJoSm17, hLmT20, jS2018, Ta17}.
 (See also \cite{BaDeGo84, BaDe85, GlSt87, GlSc88, Wa18.1, Wa18.3, Wa18.2} for related works on stability of vacuum type results for collisionless models.)
 For collisional models, recent works using the commutating vector field method give --- for the first time --- stability of vacuum results for collisional models with a long range interaction, first for the Landau equation \cite{jL2019, sC2020a}, and more recently for Boltzmann equation without angular cutoff \cite{sC2020b}.
+As for phase mixing, it has been successfully used for the linearized $\beta$-plane equation in \cite{WeZhZh20}.